Vrooli/Vrooli/docs/Migrate.md

 ## Non-Initial Migrations
 1. Make sure schema.prisma matches the current database schema.
 2. Start the project with `docker-compose up -d`, and wait for the server container to finish starting.
-3. Edit schema.prisma to how you'd like it to look.
 3. `docker exec -it server sh`
 4. `cd packages/server`
+5. Check the migration status: `prisma migrate status --schema src/db/schema.prisma`.
+If you get the message "Database schema is up to date!", then you should be good to continue.
+If not, you may need to mark migrations as applied (assuming they are already applied).
+6. Edit schema.prisma to how you'd like it to look, and save the file
-5. `prisma migrate dev --name <ENTER_NAME_FOR_MIGRATTION> --schema src/db/schema.prisma`
+7. `prisma migrate dev --name <ENTER_NAME_FOR_MIGRATTION> --schema src/db/schema.prisma`
-4. Type `exit` to exit the shell.
+8. Type `exit` to exit the shell.

 ## Resolving Migration Issues